jamesaduncan/osom.guide/src/executive.md

 ## Review Correction of Error documents

-When problems arise inside services, Service Managers are expected to publish Correction of Error (CoE) documents to the organisation, which help it to learn and grow.
+When problems arise inside services, Service Managers are expected to publish [Correction of Error](/coe) (CoE) documents to the organisation, which help it to learn and grow.
 The executive should review and consider those CoE documents to understand if there is additional guidance that should be considered for publication.

-The executive should consider conducting a regular meeting with all Service Managers where CoE documents are reviewed publicly, to ensure a high level of awareness of opportunities for improvement throughout the organisation’s service network.
+The executive should consider conducting a regular meeting with all Service Managers where CoE documents are reviewed publicly to ensure a high level of awareness of opportunities for improvement throughout the organisation’s service network.

 ## Consider and publish guidance